eeldev-docs/doc.steamcorepro/docs/docfiles/multiplayer/sessions/switching_maps_listen.md

 - **Error Reduction**: Soft references validate map assets at runtime, preventing crashes due to missing or misspelled map names.
 - **Simplified Workflow**: Replaces cumbersome console commands (e.g., `servertravel Map_Level2`) with a single, reusable node.
 - **Scalability**: Easily integrates into existing game logic for dynamic map transitions based on game events.

-## Notes
-- Ensure all maps are properly packaged and accessible on the dedicated server.
-- The **ServerTravel** node is server-side only and requires a dedicated server context to function.
-- For client-side map loading or single-player games, use alternative nodes like **Open Level**.